yogurt-foundation/yogurt-css-documentation/docs/typography/word-break.md

 ## Word Break

-Utilities for controlling word breaks in an element.
+Utilities for manipulating word breaks in an element.

 ### Usage